 Supporting cast/What to…

-I probably wouldn’t have connected the words “tofu” and “terrific” twenty or thirty years ago.
-Before I’d been exposed to the wide array of Asian cuisine, tofu was merely a…
+I probably wouldn't have connected the words "tofu" and "terrific" twenty or thirty years ago.
+Now I have favorites to recommend.

 What happens when a food writer joins friends for dinner with no intention of a write-up or review?
 Well, apparently, it still turns into a photo shoot and report.